GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 Greetings from Greptime Play!
 Apart from just following a word-document guide, this interactive playground will quickly familiarize you with GreptimeDB and help you to get the most out of it.

 ::: tip Cool feature alert:
-all code blocks in this guide are editable and executable!
+All code blocks in this guide are editable and executable!
 :::

 By hitting the `Run` button, the code will be executed and run in a temporary, private instance generated